Hong Kong proposes critical infrastructure cybersecurity law

 Operators

-The commissioner’s office will expressly designate certain operators as critical infrastructure operators (CIOs).
+The commissioner’s office will expressly designate certain operators as CIOs.
 These operators will mostly be large organisations but the list of designated CIOs will not be made public to protect their critical infrastructure from potential cyberattacks.

 Designated CIOs will be required to fulfil three types of obligations:

 2. Preventive.
-To inform the commissioner’s office of material changes to their critical computer systems like design, configuration, security and operation; to formulate and implement a computer system security management plan; to conduct a computer system security risk assessment at least once every year; to conduct a computer system security audit at least once every two years; to adopt measures to ensure that third-party service providers comply with relevant statutory obligations.
+To inform the commissioner’s office of material changes to their CCSs like design, configuration, security and operation; to formulate and implement a computer system security management plan; to conduct a computer system security risk assessment at least once every year; to conduct a computer system security audit at least once every two years; and to adopt measures to ensure that third-party service providers comply with relevant statutory obligations.

 Sector regulators